Guy Warner: Storylines

 Guy returned in May 2007 with a teenage Tuesday (Olivia Tennet) and Chris soon discovered Guy had become addicted to drugs whilst embarking on a career as a self-help author.
-Infuriated by his brother's interference, Guy fled Ferndale with Chris' wife - Toni (Laura Hill), their son Harry (Henry Williams) and Tuesday.
+Infuriated by his brother's interference, Guy fled Ferndale with Chris' wife Toni (Laura Hill), their son Harry (Henry Williams) and Tuesday.
 Chris located them 6 months later and whilst trying to escape him, Guy drove the family off a road-side bank and ended up in a life threatening coma.
 When he awoke he continued his newfound relationship with Toni and resorted to rehab to kick his addiction.
 He realised Toni was still in love with Chris and had a one-night stand with Alice Piper (Toni Potter) before publishing a book that blamed Chris and the Warners for his drug addiction and subsequent chaotic lifestyle.
 Chris was devastated but the two brothers eventually reconciled before Guy returned to America in April 2008.
 Alice discovered she was pregnant shortly after with Guy being one of the potential fathers however her daughter died shortly after birth.
 Guy phoned in June 2008, saddened he could not make it to Toni's funeral who had succumbed to norovirus.
 In 2014 Chris stated that Guy would not be able to make it to his wedding.
 Guy and Chris reconnected in December 2020 via video-call, in which Guy used his experience of grief following Carmen's sudden-death, to help with the loss of Chris' son Phoenix (Geordie Holibar).
 Realising Chris' suicidal nature, he sought help from nephew Frank (Luke Patrick).
-Guy would again make a cameo via video chat in January 2023, discussing with Chris about releasing funds from the Warner family to help reopen the destroyed Shortland Street hospital.
+In early 2023, Chris video-called Guy to agree the release of funds to re-open the fire-damaged hospital.

+Guy returned to Ferndale in December 2024, having located a fugitive Harry Warner (Xander Manktelow), assisting nephews Frank (Luke Patrick) and Finn (Lukas Whiting) to deliver him to Chris.
+Eventually agreeing that Harry should turn himself into Police for 2 murders, Guy resisted Chris' request to disestablish their family trust-fund.
+Working alongside the rest of the family, Guy used Chris' fragile mental state to remove him from the trust and take ownership over the funds.